organom/organom/README.md

 ## 👋 Hi there, I’m [Ricardo Gomes](https://ricardo.heptasoft.com/aboutme/)

 - ❤️ &nbsp; technology, research, prototyping, and sharing ideas
-- 😄 &nbsp; friendly, dynamic, and highly motivated, always striving for excellence in everything I do
+- 🧔🏻‍♂️ &nbsp; friendly, dynamic, and highly motivated, always striving for excellence in everything I do``
-- 🌱 &nbsp; what drives me the most is creating something new, especially when it has the potential to help others
+- ✨ &nbsp; what drives me the most is creating something new, especially when it has the potential to help others
-- ✨ &nbsp; DIY projects, joining hackathons, maker events and playing games
+- 👾 &nbsp; DIY projects, joining hackathons, maker events and playing games
 - 💬 &nbsp; Ask me anything [here](https://github.com/organom/organom/issues/) and check my [blog](https://ricardo.heptasoft.com)
 ----